DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2023-02-21-adding-hint-text-for-uploading-files.md

 We recently increased the file size limit from 25MB to 50MB.

-This means users might end up waiting for a file to upload before realising that the file is too big
+This means users might end up waiting for a file to upload before realising that the file is too big.

 So we added hint text to let users know the file size before they upload a file.